ARM-software/armnn/README.md

 The 'armnn/samples' directory contains SimpleSample.cpp.
 A very basic example of the ArmNN SDK API in use.

+Note that Arm NN needs to be built against a particular version of ARM's Compute Library.
+The get_compute_library.sh in the scripts subdirectory will clone the compute library from the review.mlplatform.org github repository into a directory alongside armnn named 'clframework' and checkouts the correct revision

 ### License

 Arm NN is provided under the [MIT](https://spdx.org/licenses/MIT.html) license.